 8. Create smaller kits used for particular projects for easy access

-We have a variety of smaller project bags and/or boxes that allow us to pick up the bag/box and service, fix or clean something.
+We have a variety of smaller project bags and/or boxes that allow us to pick up the bag/box and service, fix, or clean something.
 Let me give you some examples.
-In my closet, I keep my sewing kit as I use it often.
-The bulk of my sewing stuff including my sewing machine is tucked away but when I need to repair some canvas stitching on the Bimini or sew a button back on a cushion I can access my kit immediately.
-By having immediate access the job gets done.
-On the flip side, when I have to sew something with my machine it takes weeks for me to sometimes get the motivation to dig the sewing machine out.
+I keep my sewing kit in my closet as I use it often.
+Most of my sewing stuff, including my sewing machine, is tucked away, but when I need to repair some canvas stitching on the Bimini or sew a button back on a cushion, I can access my kit immediately.
+By having immediate access, the job gets done.
+On the flip side, when I have to sew something with my machine, it takes weeks for me sometimes to get the motivation to dig the sewing machine out.

 Another kit we have is for the teak deck.

-We have the caulking, caulk piercer, caulking dig-out tool, the caulking gun, acetone, blue tape, and baby wipes.
-When we repair a line of black caulking it’s not a huge ordeal to get everything ready.
+We have the caulking, caulk piercer, caulking dig-out tool, caulking gun, acetone, blue tape, and baby wipes.
+When we repair a line of black caulking, getting everything ready is not a huge ordeal.

-We also have big tool kits and smaller took kits.
-Some are in boxes and others are wrapped in cloth for better storage.
+We also have big tool kits and smaller tool kits.
+Some are in boxes, and others are wrapped in cloth for better storage.
 Over time you start to realize what you use all the time and what you don’t.
-For the things you use, you can make them more readily accessible helping to ensure that jobs can get done quickly.
+For the things you use, you can make them more readily accessible, helping to ensure that jobs can get done quickly.

 9. Specific engine(s) and genset ideas

 - Create a box for servicing and a box of spares for each.
-Depending on what job you’re doing, you can pull out the correct box and get to work.
+You can pull out the correct box and get to work depending on your job.

-- Make sure important spares, like the alternator, is vacuum packed or wrapped in oily rags and bagged.
+- Make sure important spares, like the alternator, are vacuum packed or wrapped in oily rags and bagged.
 You don’t want anything like that to rust!

 10. Specific bedding/towels/clothes boat organization ideas

 - Use vacuum seal bags for all bedding, towels, clothes, and shoes.
-If you don’t they will get destroyed.
-I also put a dryer sheet in with the items in addition to a list on the front of the bag outlining what’s in the bag.
+If you don’t, they will get destroyed.
+I also put a dryer sheet in with the items and a list on the front of the bag outlining what’s in the bag.

-- Consider getting microfiber or chamois type towels.
-They’re tiny, absorb huge amounts of water and don’t take up much space at all.
+- Consider getting microfiber or chamois-type towels.
+They’re tiny, absorb huge amounts of water, and don’t occupy much space.

 - Vacuum pack your bedding in sets.
-Put your mattress cover, bottom sheet, top sheet, pillowcases, duvet cover and duvet all in one pack.
+Put your mattress cover, bottom sheet, top sheet, pillowcases, duvet cover, and duvet in one pack.
 If it fits, put a towel in there too!
-When guests come you can just hand them the set 🙂 See our Storage Organization video for ideas on how to use the vacuum packs.
+When guests come, you can just hand them the set 🙂 See our Storage Organization video for ideas on how to use the vacuum packs.

-- Try your best not to have extra clothing that needs to be vacuum packed in the first place.
+- Try your best not to have extra clothing that needs to be vacuum-packed in the first place.
 You only need a couple of pairs of ‘shoes’ – flip-flops and walking shoes.
 You don’t need nice clothes as they’ll only get ruined either by the sun (bleached out), drying them on the safety rail (rust and holes), or mold (closet or bilge).
-Despite what people think, deck shoes are a waste of space and end up being slippery.
-Canvas shoes will turn brown and anything that’s not plastic will mold.
+Despite what people think, deck shoes are a waste of space and become slippery.
+Canvas shoes will turn brown, and anything not plastic will mold.
 Watch our video, The Best Shoes For Sailing – It’s not Deck Shoes.

 11. Specific food organization ideas

-- Don’t put pasta, rice or any flour-based product where you can’t see it daily.
+- Don’t put pasta, rice, or any flour-based product where you can’t see it daily.
 Weevils or beetles get into everything or come already in the packaging.
-If you have flour tucked away and don’t look for a while you might be in for a nasty surprise when you do look at it.
+If you have flour tucked away and don’t look for a while, you might be in for a nasty surprise when you look at it.

-- If you do have a saltwater leak and it gets on anything, wash it off immediately.
-Cans will rust out within months, clothes and furnishings will get a terrible smell that you’ll never get rid of and anything other than plastic will start to disintegrate!
+- If you have a saltwater leak that gets on anything, wash it off immediately.
+Cans will rust out within months, clothes and furnishings will get a terrible smell that you’ll never get rid of, and anything other than plastic will start to disintegrate!
 Saltwater is not a nice substance.

 General Boat Organisation Ideas